aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/work-with-document-properties/_index.md

 To remove custom properties, use the [Remove](https://apireference.aspose.com/words/net/aspose.words.properties/documentpropertycollection/methods/remove) method, passing it the property name to remove, or the [RemoveAt](https://apireference.aspose.com/words/net/aspose.words.properties/documentpropertycollection/methods/removeat) method to remove the property by index.
 You can also remove all properties using the [Clear](https://apireference.aspose.com/words/net/aspose.words.properties/documentpropertycollection/methods/clear) method.

-The following code example checks whether a custom property with a given name exists in a document and adds many more custom document properties:
+The following code example checks whether a custom property with a given name exists in a document and adds a few more custom document properties:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Document-DocProperties-CustomAdd.cs" >}}